 Ms. Hunt received her LLB from the University of Western Ontario in 1980 and her Chartered Accountant designation in 1984.
 She was made a Fellow of the Ontario CPA Institute in 2013.

 Ms. Audrey H. Mak was appointed as a member of the Financial Services Tribunal on November 2, 2016.
-With over 25 years of experience in pension law, Ms. Mak is currently the Vice-President, Pension Policy, Legal and Strategic Initiatives at the OMERS Administration Corporation (“OMERS”).
-Prior to this role, she served as the Associate General Counsel and Vice-President, Pension Legal at OMERS.
-Before joining OMERS in 2005, Ms. Mak was a partner at a national law firm where she practiced in the pension and benefits area.
-Ms. Mak was a member of the Financial Services Commission of Ontario Legal Advisory Committee from 2010 to 2016.
-She obtained her LL.B and her Honours B.A.
-(Economics) from Western University, and is called to the bar in both Ontario and British Columbia.
+With over 25 years of experience in pension law and plan administration, Ms. Mak is currently the Executive Director, Operations & General Counsel at the OMERS Sponsors Corporation.
+Prior to taking on this position, Audrey served in various roles at the OMERS Administration Corporation including Vice-President, Pension Policy, Legal & Strategic Initiatives, and Associate General Counsel and Vice-President, Pension Legal.
+Before joining OMERS in January 2005, Ms. Mak was a partner at a national law firm where she practiced in the pension and benefits area.
+Ms. Mak obtained her LL.B and her Honours B.A.
+(Economics) from Western University, and was called to the bar in both Ontario and British Columbia.
 Ms. Mak obtained her ICD.D designation from the Institute of Corporate Directors in June 2016.

 Mr. Christopher Portner was appointed a member of the Financial Services Tribunal on August 17, 2017.
 He recently completed a six-year term as a Commissioner of the Ontario Securities Commission and, for the last two years of his term, was also the Lead Director of the Commission’s Board of Directors.
 Prior to joining the Commission, Mr. Portner was a senior partner of Osler, Hoskin & Harcourt LLP with extensive experience leading major transactions and providing governance and strategic advice to corporations in banking and financial services, pension and private equity investments and in the electricity, nuclear energy and major corporate real estate sectors.
-He also served as the Managing Partner of his firm for a term of five years and as a director of a number of public, private and not-for-profit corporations.
+He also served as one of the Managing Partners of his firm and as a director of a number of public, private and not-for-profit corporations.

 The Financial Services Tribunal meets quarterly.